 CONCLUSIONS: PBRN networks can serve as effective mechanisms for facilitating research implementation and translation among public health practice settings.

 Digital Object Identifier (DOI)

 This research was funded by the Robert Wood Johnson Foundation (Grant #64676).
 Glen Mays also was supported through a Clinical and Translational Science Award from the National Institutes of Health (Award UL1TR000117).
 Anna Hoover also was supported through the through the National Institute of Environmental Health Sciences Superfund Research Program (Award P42 ES007380).

 Mays, Glen P.; Hogg, Rachel A.; Castellanos-Cruz, Doris M.; Hoover, Anna G.; and Fowler, Lizeth C., "Public Health Research Implementation and Translation: Evidence from Practice-Based Research Networks" (2013).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 10.